 sources: settlement and landscape history

 take the cycle path away from the ferry, towards Zaandam.
-Cycle on through the new cycle underpass, with tiled walls.
+Pass a roundabout, and go straight on, through the new cycle underpass.

 at the next traffic lights, turn right across the main road, toward the Cafeteria.
 Then turn left along the waterside road, past the statue and the houseboats.
 The road bends right, parallel to the harbour.